zzw890827/aws-sap-questions/第3套/README.md

     </details>

 49. A utility company wants to collect usage data every 5 minutes from its smart meters to facilitate time-of-use metering.
 When a meter sends data to AWS, the data is sent to Amazon API Gateway, processed by an AWS Lambda function, and stored in an Amazon DynamoDB table.
-During the pilot phase, the Lambda functions took from 3 to 5 seconds to complete As more smart meters are deployed, the Engineers notice the Lambda functions are taking from I to 2 minutes to complete.
+During the pilot phase, the Lambda functions took from 3 to 5 seconds to complete as more smart meters are deployed, the Engineers notice the Lambda functions are taking from I to 2 minutes to complete.
 The functions are also increasing in duration as new types of metrics are collected from the devices.
-There are many "ProvisionedThroughputExceededException" errors while performing PUT operations on DynamoDB, and there are also many "TooManyRequestsException" errors from Lambda.
+There are many `ProvisionedThroughputExceededException` errors while performing PUT operations on DynamoDB, and there are also many `TooManyRequestsException` errors from Lambda.
 Which combination of changes will resolve these issues?
 (Choose two.)
       - [ ] A. Increase the write capacity units to the DynamoDB table.
       - [ ] B. Increase the memory available to the Lambda functions.
       - [ ] C. Increase the payload size from the smart meters to send more data.
       - [ ] D. Stream the data into an Amazon Kinesis data stream from API Gateway and process the data in batches.
       - [ ] E. Collect data in an Amazon SQS FIFO queue, which triggers a Lambda function to process each message.

     <details>
        <summary>Answer</summary>